 Multiple myeloma (MM) is a plasma cell dyscrasia that can evolve from a premalignant monoclonal gammopathy.
 Prognosis often depends on the presence or absence of particular genetic markers.
-Fluorescence in situ hybridization (FISH) testing for relevant markers should be performed upon diagnosis and in low-risk individuals at time of relapse to aid in risk stratification.
+Bone marrow aspirate and biopsy with fluorescence in situ hybridization (FISH) testing for relevant markers should be performed as clinically indicated, including upon diagnosis and in low-/standard-risk individuals at time of relapse to aid in risk stratification. ,

 Test Description